jpmorganchase/modular/docs/package-types/view.md

 modular start my-view-name
 ```

-This causes a developer server to run on port 3000, serving the default export
+This starts a developer server on port 3000, serving the default export of the
-of the View entry-point with an additional runtime layer that provides developer
+View entry-point with an additional runtime layer that provides developer
 experience functionalities like hot reloading and on-screen error overlay.

 ## Entry-point